 With a trailer tent, there’s an element of ‘pegging out’ involved, but this need not be a complicated process.
 Modern trailer tents are designed with convenience in mind; take a closer look at the Club video reviews such as the all-in-one opening system on Camp-let models, and Sunncamp’s inflatable trailer tent — you’ll realise just how easy it can be to operate and set up a trailer tent.

 It’s worth thinking about how self-sufficient you intend to be on your family holiday, and the amenities that are going to be available on site factor into that.
 Our site finder facility is designed to make this easier for you, though.

 If you prefer the convenience and comfort of your own shower and toilet, a caravan clearly would be the preferable.
 Likewise, if you are going to be camping in spring or autumn half term when the weather is a little cooler, a caravan’s heating system can be very welcome.
 When it comes to mod cons, the choices on offer across the caravan market are also impressive.
 From HD TVs and wireless speaker systems to keep older kids amused, through to Italian-style worktops, integrated cookers, and spacious fridge freezers — your choices are limited only by your budget.

 A modern trailer tent can also deliver a comfortable and highly enjoyable family camping experience.
 Pay particular attention to the kitchen unit: these are designed to deliver an ideal blend of worktops, hob space and storage, and with some, you can even use them en-route.

-So the choice really all comes down to what your budget is, but the fact of the matter is that both caravans and trailer tents can provide families with all you need for a truly memorable camping experience.
-Find out more about Caravan Insurance and Trailer Tent Insurance, including details of exclusive discounts available to Club members.
+So while the choice largely comes down to what your budget is, the fact of the matter is that both caravans and trailer tents can provide families with all you need for a truly memorable camping experience.
+Find out more about Caravan Insurance and Trailer Tent Insurance.